International Online Plasma Seminar - IOPS

 Speaker Nomination

-For May - October 2025, IOPS speakers can be nominated via the GEC website by anyone from low temperature plasma and collision physics communities until March 20, 2025.
+For November 2025 – April 2026, IOPS speakers can be nominated via the GEC website by anyone from low temperature plasma and collision physics communities until September 8th, 2025.

 With speakers' consent, presentations are recorded and are made available for on-demand viewing through the GEC IOPS website.